Bragança District

-Bragança District (Distrito de Bragança /pt-PT/; Çtrito de Bergáncia /mwl/) is a traditional political division of Portugal, in the northeast corner bordering on Spain (Castile and Leon and Galicia), covering 7.4% of the nation's continental landmass.
+Bragança District (Distrito de Bragança /pt-PT/; Çtrito de Bergáncia /mwl/; Distritu de Bergancia /ast-es/) is a traditional political division of Portugal, in the northeast corner bordering on Spain (Castile and Leon and Galicia), covering 7.4% of the nation's continental landmass.
 As of the 2011 census the total resident population was 136,252, making it the second-least populous district in Portugal, only surpassing Portalegre District.

-Bragança is administratively divided in twelve municipalities and 299 parishes located in the north-eastern part of Trás-os-Montes.
+Bragança is administratively divided in twelve municipalities and 226 parishes located in the north-eastern part of Trás-os-Montes.
 The capital of the district, Bragança, is 217 km from Porto, the second largest town in Portugal, 107 km from the Spanish town of Zamora and 169 km from Salamanca, also in Spain.
 It is bordered by Spain (Castile and Leon and Galicia) in the north and northeast, Vila Real District in the west, Viseu District in the southwest and Guarda District in the south.